 Rule 4: Get Inspected.

 You get to have a period of due diligence before you complete on a home, and this should include having an inspector come in and assess the home for any damage or ruin.
 Your dream home can easily be a dud home wearing fancy dress!
 If you don’t take the time to do the right checks, you could end up spending a lot more money trying to rectify mistakes that you shouldn’t have to.
+Here is a list of the most common home inspection findings.

 Rule 5: Keep Your Seller On Side.